Fairlay/Bitcoin-Betting/README.md

 ### Invite Users

 It is possible to invite new users.
 For a limited time it is possible to revoke invites.
-For all comissions paid by the invited user and their referrals, the referrer will get 10% of all generated commissions.
+For all commissions paid by the invited user and their referrals, the referrer will get 10% of all generated commissions.

 ### Create Markets

 Different markets are allowed on the platform.
 Binary / Prediction Markets are the most common, but also CFD or direct exchange markets are integrated among others.
-The market creator is free to determine settler, market conditions and commisssions for that market.
+The market creator is free to determine settler, market conditions and commissions for that market.
 A maximum of 2% commissions is however enforced.

 ### Order Alterations